-We set up the belief training following~\citet{hu2021learned}.
 The belief model is trained to predict the player's hand given $\tau^i$, which is the only missing information needed to produce fictitious game states in Hanabi.
 It takes as input $\tau^i$ and predicts each of the player's cards auto-regressively from the oldest to the newest.
 The belief model is an RNN trained via supervised learning:

 where $h_k$ is the $k$th card in hand and $n$ is the hand size.